+It’s All About Disclosure…

-Chris O’Connor served sixty years on an alternate timeline in the Secret Space SSP) known as part of the “Twenty-and-Back” program.
+Chris O’Connor served sixty years on an alternate timeline in the Secret Space Program (SSP) known as part of the “Twenty-and-Back” program.
 The “Twenty-and-Back” program refers to a covert space initiative in which participants serve twenty-year terms in off-world operations before being age-regressed or moved into a clone of the appropriate age and returned to Earth, often with their memories suppressed.

 From the age of two, Chris recalls being taken into covert program linked to the SSP, serving twenty years on Earth before spending forty more years living and working aboard Mimas, an eighth-density space station said to be overseen by the Confederation of Planets, where he lived among advanced extraterrestrial civilizations.
 Mimas is not simply a moon of Saturn, but an advanced space station owned and operated by the Confederation of Planets.
 Existing in the eighth density, a realm of unity consciousness and infinite awareness and the highest octave of known existence.
 Mimas serves as a hub where civilizations from across the galaxy gather to share knowledge, technology and spiritual advancement.
 His job on the station extended far beyond what we might consider military duty on Earth.
 His role blended advanced technology, diplomacy, and consciousness work.
 As a telepath and empath, he was uniquely positioned to act as a liaison between humanity and a wide range of extraterrestrial civilizations.

 Upon returning to Earth with his memories slowly restored, Chris explains, that his ability to recover memories comes from a combination of factors: a pre-incarnation agreement to awaken and share his story, his natural sensitivity as a telepath and empath, a lifetime of meditation and seeking, and his work with interested extraterrestrial races and technologies.
 While most people experience only flashes of déjà vu, Chris’ path has allowed him to bring back detailed recollections — not just for himself, but as a catalyst for others to question their own hidden experiences.
 Due to the nature of the work Chris did with both the US military and extraterrestrial races, Chris was exposed to many amazing technologies that bridged the gap between science and spirituality.
 This is how Chris was able to develop the DEEMS Device (Divine Evolution Electromagnetic Micro-singularity), a groundbreaking tool that helps people relieve pain, heal and unlock their own hidden potential.